 A survival manual is a must to survive any emergency situation.
 And in a natural disaster, you never know what kind of situation you may get stuck in with limited resources.
 Although there are many survival apps for smartphones, but I found Offline Survival Manual to be the most comprehensive.

 The manual is completely free and can be used offline.
 Some of the popular survival topics it covers include, food, psychology, medicine, shelter, fire, use of plants, animals, cold weather, weapons, directions and many more.
-The app is only available for Android, but iOS users can try Survival Guide which is just as comprehensive.
+The app is only available for Android.

 - Available for offline use.